jahrWork/Informatics_Semester1/README.md

 3) Select VS solution or open semester1.sln with Visual Studio

-How to work with this repository with other editor or environment:
+How to work with this repository with other editor or environment (Visual Code, Spyder..):
-1) Download ZIP (form Code green button) and extract folder
+1) Download ZIP (from Code green button) and extract folder in some local folder
 2) Look for Python or Fortran files and execute from the command prompt or other editor